TheNitram21/JTA/README.md

 # JTA (Java Twitch API)
-A Java Wrapper for the Twitch API. **The API is in development currently, so there can be a lot of problems.**
+A Java Wrapper for the Twitch API.

 ## Summary
 1. [Download](#download)